lynnfaraday/aresmush.com/_root/tutorials/code/troubleshooting-yaml.md

     2017-07-04 08:33:53 DEBUG - Loading config from .../fs3combat.yml.
     Error reading YAML from fs3combat.yml

-You can be pretty sure that the error is either in config\_fs3combat or in config_friends, since everything was okay before that.
+You can be pretty sure that the error is either in fs3combat.yml or in friends.yml, since everything was okay before that.

 If that still doesn't help, you'll just have to go on a scavenger hunt for bad YAML.
 Start with files you've changed recently or ones that were touched by a recent code merge (if you're using [git](/tutorials/code/git) for code management).
+A YAML validator may help, as explained in the introduction.

 If all else fails, you can always [ask for help](/feedback).